aplteam/Tatin/Misc/CopyRegistry-Draft.md

 * A comma-separated list of packages with at least the group name and the package name
 * A path to a file that contains the list of packages to be copied; must start with `file://`
+* Point to a variable like `#.VarsName` or `⎕SE.VarsName`.
+Must then be either a  vector of text vectors or a simple text vector with comma-separated names

+One might specify a package by...

+* group name and package name
+* group name and package name and the major version number

+Nothing else is accepted.

+## Additional REST command "SYNC"

+In addition to the user command and its API eqivalent there should be a REST command "SYNC".

+This command would require one parameter: the URL of the managed Tatin Registry to copy from.

+No other parameters are allowed/required then, and it always acts on all packages as if `-sync` was specified.

+This obviously requires authorization, and the introduction of the concept of one or more super users, because the currently implemented stuff authorizes a user to act on a certain group (or groups), not on the entire Registry.